DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 algorithmic anxiety as a relational synthesis between confining and extending constituents of the self, actuality, and knowledge, of which the finite, necessity, and temporality are confining and the infinite, possibility, and the eternal the extending constituents.
-Put simply, where necessity converges, possibility diverges.
+Put simply, I argued that where necessity converges, possibility diverges.
 Algorithmic anxiety happens when one side of the reciprocal relation is overlooked, underdeveloped, or ignored.
-It is conditioned by a sense of being entangled within a system within which you cannot freely move and within which you experience a lack of power and resources to climb out of.
+It is conditioned by a sense of being entangled within a system within which you cannot freely move and within which you experience a lack of power and resources to escape.

 The question that algorithmic anxiety poses is one of positioning: it is a matter of relating to the possible while simultaneously accounting for necessity.
 What resonates in the majority of artistic portrayals is an emphasis on necessity, on the converging aspects of the self, the structures of actuality, and the production of knowledge in algorithmic culture.
 Further, algorithmic anxiety represents a desire to move away from centralized powers and central mediators, and a desire for changes in the distribution of resources, political power and information, as well as a desire for more participatory and inclusive forms of government.
-It gets to the ways that algorithms, in part intended to reduce and control the anxieties around the incomprehensibility and unpredictability of social reality, instead refashion anxieties they purport to manage.
+It gets at the ways that algorithms, which are, in part, intended to reduce and control the anxieties around the incomprehensibility and unpredictability of social reality, instead refashion the anxieties they purport to manage.

-A few intriguing contemporary artworks frame algorithmic anxiety as the relation between, on the one hand, the radical openness of the self, knowledge and actuality, *and*, on the other hand, the rigid algorithmic regimes that attempt to circumscribe this openness.
+A few intriguing contemporary artworks frame algorithmic anxiety as the relation between, on the one hand, the radical openness of the self, knowledge and actuality; *and*, on the other hand, the rigid algorithmic regimes that attempt to circumscribe this openness.
 In these works, algorithmic anxiety provides the opportunity to relate to the extending aspects of self, the structures of actuality, and the production of knowledge.

-Here, artists do not merely reflect on the experienced anxieties about algorithmic culture, but also re-imagine the entanglement of the social and the algorithmic pointing to alternative relations of entanglement.
+Here, artists do not merely reflect on the experienced anxieties about algorithmic culture, but also re-imagine the entanglement of the social and the algorithmic, pointing to alternative relations of entanglement.
 In various ways masks (Chapter 2), specters (Chapter 3) and collectors (Chapter 4) represent alternative ways of relating to algorithmic culture.
 The artistic portrayals of these ambiguous motifs point to or hint at where there might be room to maneuver, where cracks and fissures appear.
-The relational conceptualization of masks (Chapter 2), specters (Chapter 3) and collectors (Chapter 4) developed in the book’s analyses of artworks hints at conditions that could make changes in the entanglement of the social and the algorithmic possible by tacitly but poignantly pointing to bottom-up, smaller-scale and collective and participatory movements that allow for different ways of relating.
+The relational conceptualization of masks (Chapter 2), specters (Chapter 3) and collectors (Chapter 4) developed in this book’s analyses of artworks hints at conditions that could make changes in the entanglement of the social and the algorithmic possible by tacitly but poignantly pointing to bottom-up, smaller-scale, and collective and participatory movements that allow for different ways of relating.
 These different forms of relating, these movements, take the form of syntheses between individual independence and collective interdependence, between opening up and cracking up, and between means and ends.
+I will now outline the chapters in more detail and relate algorithmic anxiety to the possible algorithmic culture more broadly.

 ##